akmadian/NZXTSharp/README.md

 Please keep in mind that NZXTSharp is in development, and will have breaking changes in the future.

-A big thank you to [Pet0203][2] for his help in reverse engineering the protocols and building NZXTSharp.
+A big thank you to [Pet0203][2], and [jonasmalacofilho][8] for their help in reverse engineering the protocols and building NZXTSharp.

 ###### </> With ♥ by Ari Madian